14 Reasons Why Businesses Should Consider Workplace by Facebook

 By Jane Ainsworth on 19th August 2019

 Workplace by Facebook isn’t new.
 It was first announced way back in 2015, with a wider rollout in 2016, but recent months have seen Facebook up the ante in terms of marketing the platform.
-Chances are, if you are a business owner, HR manager or company director, you will have been seen an ad or two promoting the Workplace offering of late.
+Chances are, if you are a business owner, HR manager or company director, you will have seen an ad or two promoting the Workplace offering of late.

 Workplace by Facebook is just that – Facebook for work!
 In more technical terms, according to Wikipedia, Workplace is an enterprise connectivity platform developed by Facebook, Inc. and featuring tools like groups, messaging and news feed.